Robustness and fragility of the susceptible-infected-susceptible epidemic models on complex networks: Discussion

 Here, we also comment the nature of the epidemic activation in processes with spontaneous healing with uniform rates and a bounded infection produced by a vertex, differing from the three SIS models investigated here and from SIRS~\cite{sander2016}.
 In these bounded infection models, the epidemic lifespan on stars is finite for any value of the infection rate~\cite{sander2016} and the epidemics can be activated only collectively in a finite threshold for any value of $\gamma$, as observed in simulations of the contact process on quenched networks ~\cite{Castellano:2006,Hong2007,Ferreira2011}, for example.
 Table~\ref{tab:activ_mech} summarizes the activation mechanism of the different epidemic models investigated or discussed in the present work.

-Another intriguing point observed in our analysis is that the coarse-grained HMF theory was more accurate than the more refined QMF theory in all investigated cases, except for SIS-$\modstan$.
-We assume that all vertices with the same degree have the same probability to be infected in HMF~\cite{PREboguna} while this probability is computed for each vertex individually in QMF theory~\cite{Chakrabarti08}.
-Dynamical correlations are neglected in both approaches assuming that the states of interacting vertices, in case of QMF, or interacting compartments, in case of HMF, are independent.
-This approximation becomes more problematic for QMF since we explicitly reckon the interactions with the actual nearest-neighbors of each vertex and, at the same time, assume that their states are independent.
+{An interesting} point observed in our analysis is that the HMF theory was more accurate than QMF theory in all investigated cases, except for SIS-$\modstan$.
+Dynamical correlations are neglected in both approaches assuming that the states of interacting vertices, in case of QMF, or interacting compartments, in the case of HMF, are independent.
+This approximation becomes more problematic for QMF since we explicitly reckon the interactions with the actual nearest-neighbors of each vertex and assume that their states are independent.
 The leading approximation in HMF is to assume that the probability to be infected depends only on the vertex degree, neglecting the local structure of the network.
 As an effect, HMF theory may not be able to capture localized activity due to specific motifs as those observed for star subgraphs in the SIS-$\modstan$ model.
-So, in the case of epidemic spreading triggered by star subgraphs, HMF fails and QMF succeeds, at least qualitatively, while in the other cases with collective or innermost core activation, HMF theory performs very accurately in all systems we considered.
 Finally, QMF theory is not a genuine mean-field approach since it does not present mixing of vertices while HMF does through the degree compartmentalization.
 Our results thus reinforces the belief that mean-field approaches with heterogeneous mixing are suitable approximations for most dynamical processes on networks with a small-world property, in which the average distance between vertices increases logarithmically with the system size~\cite{barabasi2016network}.